xinnjie/onekeymap-cli/docs/base-keymap-behavior.md

 # Base keymap import behavior

+## What is Base Keymap

+Base Keymap refers to the default keybindings of different editors, such as the default shortcuts for VSCode, Zed, or IntelliJ.

 This document describes how OneKeymap handles base keymaps through the import plugin system.

 ## Design Philosophy